The Physical Limit of Neural Hypoxia Detection in the Black Sea from Satellite Observations: Conclusion

 \section{Conclusion}

-We trained a deep generative neural network on a reanalysis dataset to solve the Bayesian inverse problem relating satellite surface observations (temperature, salinity, chlorophyll, and sea surface height) to the three-dimensional physical-biogeochemical states of the northwestern Black Sea.
+We trained a deep generative neural network on a reanalysis dataset to solve the Bayesian inverse problem relating satellite surface observations of temperature, salinity, chlorophyll, and sea surface height to the three-dimensional physical-biogeochemical states of the northwestern Black Sea.
 This includes oxygen, which is inferred solely from these surface-observed variables without any direct oxygen observation.
-This approach captures the full posterior distribution, estimates uncertainty, and can leverage any combination of observations at native resolution without retraining the neural network.
+This approach captures the full posterior distribution, estimates uncertainty, enables fast inference, and can leverage any combination of observations at various resolutions without retraining the neural network.

-We start by validating our diffusion prior, confirming that $p_{\theta}(x \mid d)$ accurately approximates $p(x \mid d)$ through a Wasserstein distance analysis, power spectral comparisons of emulated variables, and visual inspection of seasonal dynamics.
+We start by validating our diffusion prior, confirming that $p_{\theta}(x \mid d)$ accurately approximates $p(x \mid d)$ by analyzing seasonal means.
 We then conduct two sets of experiments using idealized satellite observations.
-The first reveals that below the mixing layer, surface observations provide no predictive skill, a direct consequence of the physical decoupling between the surface and the sea interior.
+The first reveals that below the mixed layer, surface observations provide no predictive skill, a direct consequence of the physical decoupling between the surface and the sea interior.
 The second provides a quantitative assessment of hypoxia detection over the full water column.
 This physical limit is reflected in the detection metrics: averaged over the full water column during summer, we achieve only $38.1\%$ recall and $46.9\%$ precision.
-The spatial precision maps analysis further shows that higher-resolution surface observations improve detection but cannot overcome this information barrier, suggesting the need for additional observation sources beyond satellite surface fields.
+The spatial precision maps analysis further shows that higher-resolution surface observations improve detection but cannot overcome this information barrier, suggesting the need for longer assimilation windows or sub-surface observation sources beyond satellite surface fields.

 Finally, we acknowledge that the test period (2021 to 2022) lies only four years beyond the end of training (2017), during which Black Sea oxygen dynamics may not have changed substantially.
-Evaluating on temporally more distant data would better assess whether detection performance remains consistent as oxygen conditions evolve.
-Future work will refine the observation model to account for spatial correlations, extend the framework to the full Black Sea, and integrate additional observation sources such as Argo and BGC-Argo floats to better capture the spatial diversity of hypoxia.
+Evaluating on more temporally distant data would better assess whether detection performance remains consistent as oxygen conditions evolve.
+Potential improvements include refining the observation model to account for observation correlations, extending the framework to the full Black Sea, and integrating additional observation sources such as Argo and BGC-Argo floats to better capture the spatial diversity of hypoxia.